 Repairing our immigration adjudication system by creating independent courts and reforming the criminalization and prosecution of immigrants in the states.

-We can no longer allow our lawmakers to hide behind the veil of paralysis.
+We can no longer allow our lawmakers to hide behind the veil of paralysis when it comes to immigration policy reform.
 In the marked absence of Congressional action, administrations have filled the legislative void left gaping by Democratic and Republican lawmakers alike.
 What is left in the wake of disparate administrations are unpredictable policies that disrupt businesses, families, and government, and fuel global anxiety.
-Instead, we must be bold in our efforts to redefine reform.
+Instead, we must be bold in our efforts to redefine U.S. immigration policy reform.
 Although we are eager to reverse many of the Trump administration’s changes, it is pivotal that we refuse to accept the status quo as “good enough.”
 We can—and should—demand better policy.